yura-f/YDiagonalView/README.md

 # YDiagonalView
-The class for creating View with diagonal in bottom side
+The class for creating View with diagonal line in bottom side

 Use this:
 ```